Bahawalpur (princely state): History

-Bahawalpur House in Delhi is now home to the National School of Drama.

 Independence of Pakistan

-The predominantly Muslim population supported Muslim League and Pakistan Movement.
-After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Bahawalpur state.
+The predominantly Muslim population supported the Muslim League and the Pakistan Movement.
+After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in Bahawalpur state.
 After the independence of Pakistan, the Nawab of Bahawalpur Sadeq Mohammad Khan V proved to be very helpful and generous to the government of Pakistan.
 He gave seventy million rupees to the government and the salaries of all the government departments for a couple of months were also drawn from the treasury of Bahawalpur state.
 He donated his private property to the University of the Punjab, King Edward Medical College and the Mosque of Aitchison College, Lahore.
-At the time of independence, all the princely states of the British India were given a choice to join either Pakistan or India or to remain independent, outside both.
+At the time of independence, all the princely states of British India were given a choice to join either Pakistan or India or to remain independent, outside both.
 On 5 October 1947 the Nawab signed an agreement with the government of Pakistan according to which Bahawalpur State acceded to Pakistan, and the accession was accepted on 9 October.
 Thus the State of Bahawalpur was the first state to accede to Pakistan.
-Moreover, the Nawab and Muhammad Ali Jinnah were close friends and they had great respect for each other even before the creation of Pakistan.
-The Ameer of Bahawalpur Refugee Relief and Rehabilitation Fund was instituted in 1947 for providing a central organization for the relief of the refugees.
-The Quaid-e-Azam acknowledged the valuable contribution of the Bahawalpur State for the rehabilitation of the refugees.

-In 1953, the Nawab represented Pakistan at the installation of Faisal II of Iraq and at the coronation of Elizabeth II.
-In 1955 an accord was signed between Nawab Sadiq Muhammad and General Ghulam Muhammad Malik according to which Bahawalpur State became the part of the province of West Pakistan and [former] Nawab began to receive a yearly stipend of 32 lakh rupees, maintained the title of Nawab and protocol inside and outside Pakistan.
-In May 1966 Nawab Sadiq, the last ruling Nawab of Bahawalpur died in London which ended his 59 year long reign; his dead body was brought to Bahawalpur and was buried in his ancestral graveyard of Derawer Fort.
-His eldest son Haji Muhammad Abbas Khan Abbasi Bahadur succeeded to his title of Nawab of Bahawalpur, but with no administrative or political power.
-Abbas's son Salah ud-Din Muhammad Khan currently holds the title of the Nawab.